-Summon a stranger: To summon a stranger, simply select the “summon visitor” option at a shrine during a mission.
-You’ll offer up an ochoko cup as an offering, but you’ll get it back if no one joins you.
+Summon a stranger: To summon a stranger, select the “summon visitor” option at a shrine during a mission.
+You’ll have to give an ochoko cup as an offering, but you’ll get it back if no one joins you.

 Summon a friend: Summoning a friend is like summoning a stranger but with one extra step.
-Head into the “online settings” section of the system menu and set a password, and make sure your friend sets the same password.
+Head into the “online settings” section of the system menu, set a password, and make sure your friend sets the same password.
 Then select “summon visitor” as usual.

 Help a stranger: At your initial location on the map, you will have to select the “Torii gate” site to signal to a stranger that you are available to help them, choose the “Torii gate” location from the starting point on the map.
-Then, select random encounters, which will allow you to access a stranger’s game when they call for you.
+Click random encounters, and then you’ll have the option to enter a stranger’s game when they call for you.

 Help a friend: You execute the same protocol for helping a friend is similar to helping a stranger with that one extra step.
-Enter a password in the online settings menu, go to random encounters, and make sure the secret word is on before hitting search.
+Enter a password in the “online settings” menu, go to random encounters, and turn the secret word on for your search.

 Yokai realm with a companion: This is a fun option in the Torii game menu that allows you and another player to join a special mission.
 Not only can you choose how challenging you want the mission to be, but you also get several perks that come along with group play such as bringing each other back to life and using the same health bar.

 - The best indie games on Nintendo Switch